Home > ALLOYS > Iron Alloys

 65 45 12 Iron

-65-45-12 ductile iron contains nodular graphite in a matrix of ferrite with small amounts of pearlite.
-The ferritic structure gives excellent machinability with good surface finishes along with optimal impact strengths, fatigue properties, electrical conductivity and high magnetic permeability.
-This iron has approximately the same tensile and yield strengths as AISI 1020 steel in the as-rolled condition.
+65-45-12 ductile iron alloy contains nodular graphite in a ferrite matrix with small amounts of pearlite.
+The ferritic structure provides excellent machinability with good surface finishes, along with optimal impact strengths, fatigue properties, electrical conductivity, and high magnetic permeability.
+In the as-rolled condition, this iron has approximately the same tensile and yield strengths as AISI 1020 steel.
 This specification conforms to ASTM A536 grade 65-45-12.

 LEARN MORE